donut-party/donut-docs-site/content/docs/system/_index.md

 ### What happens when you call `donut.system/signal`

-The main function you'll use is `donut.system/signal` (we'll also use `ds/signal`), and it's possible to understand its behavior just in terms of everyday Clojure functions and data structures, without any reference to the "system" and "component" concepts the library layers on top.
+The main function you'll use is `donut.system/signal` (aliased to `ds/signal`), and it's possible to understand its behavior in terms of everyday Clojure functions and data structures, without any reference to the "system" and "component" concepts the library layers on top.

 #### `ds/signal` calls functions that correspond to a keyword

 `ds/signal` takes two arguments, a map and a keyword.
-The map is expected to have the key `::ds/defs` with a nested map for a vlue.
+The map is expected to have the key `::ds/defs` with a nested map for a value.
 The keyword is expected to be `::ds/start`, `::ds/stop`, or a few others.

-When you call `ds/signal`, it traverses the _values in second level_ of the `::ds/defs` map for any keys that match the keyword passed to `ds/signal`.
+When you call `ds/signal`, it traverses the _values in the second level_ of the `::ds/defs` map for any keys that match the keyword passed to `ds/signal`.
 For example, if you evaluate this: